aanchal-fatwani/js-best-practices/README.md

 9. ### Use === Comparison
     The == comparison operator always converts (to matching types) before comparison.

-    The === operator forces comparison of values and type:

       **[⬆ Back to Top](#table-of-contents)**

 10. ### Use Parameter Defaults
     If a function is called with a missing argument, the value of the missing argument is set to undefined.

-    Undefined values can break your code.
+    Undefined values can break the code.
 It is a good habit to assign default values to arguments.

       **[⬆ Back to Top](#table-of-contents)**